Companion planting guide & chart

 Jump to a crop

-Companion planting chart
+Companion planting combinations, in detail

 Flowers that belong on the veg patch

 Flowers aren't just decorative on an allotment — they're some of the hardest-working companions you can plant.
 They attract pollinators, repel pests, and make the whole plot look better.
+These four earn their place on our plot every single year:

 Marigolds (Tagetes)